Magoc-s/Magoc-s.github.io/index.md

 {:.lead}

-The Bandalang Studio provides a supportive environment for First Nations researchers, innovators, leaders and their non-indigenous allies to learn and collaborate.
+The Bandalang Studio provides a supportive environment for First Nations students, researchers, innovators, leaders and their non-indigenous allies to learn and collaborate.

 We offer space, resources and opportunities to First Nations researchers, entrepreneurs, ANU students and staff.